Mahmud Kati

-Al Hajj Mahmud Kati (or Mahmoud Kati) (1468? - 1552 or 1593) was an African Muslim Songhai scholar.
+Al Hajj Mahmud Kati (or Mahmoud Kati) (1468? – 1552 or 1593) was an African Muslim Songhai scholar.
 He is traditionally held to be the author of the West African chronicle Tarikh al-fattash, though the authorship is contested.

 Kati grew up in Kurmina but lived most of his adult life in Timbuktu.
+In August 1583, he documented a meteor shower.
 His tomb is the second largest in Timbuktu, after that of Mohammed Bagayogo, and is a site of pilgrimage.